Typee-Language/Typee/README.md

 ## Last but not least

 Let's thank the few (and known) hackers whose action, by August 2019, greatly helped us enhancing the correctness of this repository content.
-Nice, we fill far more secure now ;-) .
+Nice, we feel far more secure now ;-) .